catapultcx/animals-ui/README.md

 package.json                | For building with `npm`
-Dockerfile                  | To build a Docker image docker-compose.yml          | To run the Docker image and all dependencies www                         | To start the service .gitignore                  | Files to be ignored from SCM
+Dockerfile                  | To build a Docker image docker-compose.yml          | To run the Docker image and all dependencies www.js                         | To start the service .gitignore                  | Files to be ignored from SCM

 ### Prerequisites and setup